flipboxfactory/organizations/docs/objects/settings.md

 # Settings
-The Organization Settings model supports all [Model] operations.
-In addition, the following can be utilized:
+The Organization Settings model supports all [Model] operations plus the following:

 ## Public Properties
-All of the standard [Model](https://www.yiiframework.com/doc/api/2.0/yii-base-model#properties) public properties are available.
-In addition, the following properties are also available:
+All of the standard [Model](https://www.yiiframework.com/doc/api/2.0/yii-base-model#properties) public properties are available plus the following:

 | Property              | Type                                  | Description
 | --------------------- | ------------------------------------- | ---------------------------------------------------------------------------------